Control variates for variance-reduced ratio of means estimators: Simulation study

-Performance is measured with the relative variance reduction (RVR), that quantifies the variance reduction achieved by a new estimator $\widehat{R}_{\text{new}}$ compared to a baseline estimator $\widehat{R}_{\text{base}}$: Here, the baseline $\widehat{R}_{\text{base}}$ denotes the MC/MC estimator.
-A positive RVR indicates that the new estimator $\widehat{R}_{\text{new}}$ achieves a lower variance than the baseline, while a negative RVR implies a variance increase. \\
+Performance is measured with the relative variance reduction (RVR), that quantifies the variance reduction achieved by $\widehat{R}_{\frac{CV}{CV}}\left(\alpha,\beta\right)$ compared to the baseline estimator $\widehat{R}_{\frac{MC}{MC}}$: A positive RVR indicates that the estimator $\widehat{R}_{\frac{CV}{CV}}\left(\alpha,\beta\right)$ achieves a lower variance than the baseline $\widehat{R}_{\frac{MC}{MC}}$, while a negative RVR implies a variance increase which may occur in practice when coefficients are either sub-optimally defined or poorly estimated from finite samples.
+It is estimated by measuring the variance of the estimators across the 10,000 independent repetitions.\\

+To assess the validity of the variance approximation used to derive the proposed optimal coefficients $(\alpha_o, \beta_o)$, we compute the Relative Approximation Error (RAE).
+This metric compares the empirical variance $\widehat{\var}$, observed across 10,000 independent datasets, to the approximated variance $\vard$.
+The latter is computed by averaging across those same 10,000 realizations the $\mathcal{O}_{\infty}(n^{-3/2})$ Taylor expansion defined in Appendix \ref{sec:var_cv_cv}.
+The RAE is defined as: